coderofsalvation/puretheme/README.md

-Puretheme, a design template for puredata
+Puretheme, a design template for puredata (vanilla)

 ## Usage